 - Friendship Moment: between Superman and Jimmy at the end of the episode.
 The hero reassures his young colleague that he's done well and gives him the famous signal watch in case he's ever in trouble.

 - Friendship Trinket: The episode ends on Superman giving Jimmy a watch, both as a thank-you gift for helping him with Metallo and as a way of calling for help if necessary.

 - Groupie Brigade: "Superman's Pal" has to outrun a mob of lovestruck teenage girls.

-- Hand Behind Head: Jimmy does the "uncomfortable" variant when Angela Chen pumps him for information about his relationship with Superman.
+- Hand Behind Head: Jimmy rubs the back of his head in discomfort when Angela Chen pumps him for information about his relationship with Superman.

-- Hopeless Suitor: Tina doesn't want Jimmy's attention, until the news story airs.
+- Hopeless Suitor: Jimmy has a crush on Tina, who doesn't want his attention until the news story airs.

 - I Just Want to Be Special: Jimmy, if his conversation with Clark is any indication.
 He calls himself "just a nobody".